 That’s less a reminder than admonition.
 Unless you like broccoli, in which case it’s almost an air kiss.
 Whether it’s eating broccoli or taking medicine or seeing a specialist, some people need a gentle nudge, others a smile, while others require an all-out shove.

-So what kinds of reminders are the most effective in improving health outcomes?
+So what kinds of health reminders are the most effective in improving better patient outcomes?
 The answer lies in understanding healthcare consumers’ unique motivations, attitudes, beliefs and communication preferences.

 The Costs of Not Using Health Reminders